v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > At least sixteen drivers were murdered in Brazil before Kalanick’s product team improved identity verification and security in the app.

 Nobody expects their white-collar office job to lead to violent crime like suicide, rape and murder.
-Despite knowing that such events happen every day in cities around the world, my heart becomes heavy upon learning of these stories with human suffering.
+Despite knowing that such events happen every day in cities around the world, my heart becomes heavy upon learning of such human suffering.

 **The power struggle between the Uber CEO and the board gives a glimpse into high stakes corporate politicking**

-As Uber started to get bad press, Bill Gurley thought that Uber needed to make major changes, and replace its CEO.
+As Uber started to get bad press, Bill Gurley thought that Uber needed to make major changes, and replace Travis with another CEO.

 > It [the Eric Holder report] was hundreds of pages long, a winding, repetitive list of infractions that had occurred across Uber’s hundreds of global offices, including sexual assault and physical violence.
 After Ryan Graves read the report, he felt he needed to vomit.

 > Gurley and Bonderman worried Holder’s recommendations might not have gone far enough, since they stopped short of pushing Kalanick out for good.
 Some members of the executive leadership team were convinced Huffington had leaned on Holder and Tammy Albarrán, Holder’s partner, to convince them not to recommend Kalanick’s termination in the final report.

-Travis Kalanick gave himself supervoting shares, and was aware of the power that he held.
+Travis Kalanick didn't trust VCs and gave himself supervoting shares to keep his power.

 > Whenever Camp, Graves, or anyone else in Kalanick’s orbit began to chafe at his actions, he usually responded with some version of the same placative sentiment: “Do you know how much money I’m going to make you?”

 > But when Sacca began attempting to buy up shares of Uber from other early investors—a practice known as “secondary share purchasing”—Kalanick turned on him.
 The CEO stopped allowing Sacca to attend board meetings as an observer; the two rarely spoke afterwards.

-I was surprised that Travis could be so confrontational with other executives and board members at Uber.
+Travis could be so confrontational with other executives and board members at Uber.
 I haven't seen conflicts with this kind of intensity in people's workplace relationships.

-To oust Travis, Bill Gurley hatched a plan with a syndicate of Uber's VCs.
+To oust Travis, Bill Gurley hatched a secret, elaborate plan with a syndicate of Uber's VCs.

 > And he [Bill Gurley] proposed a plan that would rely on all of them [Uber's VCs] to work together.
 Gurley knew Kalanick would never step down of his own volition.
 They had to force his hand.
 Gurley knew Kalanick, like a rock climber looking for a toehold, would search for any weakness in the syndicate’s attack.
 With enough time and effort, Kalanick would find one, exploit it, and sink them all.
 He was a survivor; they needed to box him in.
 The minute Gurley walked into the hotel room to negotiate a surrender, Travis would tell the six-foot-nine Texan to go fuck himself.
 They needed a neutral emissary.